JoshuaWise/integer/README.md

 assert(typeof num === 'number');
 ```

 However, we will prevent you from converting an `Integer` to an unsafe number, and vice-versa.
+[Read here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger) to learn more about unsafe numbers.

 ```js
 // This will throw a RangeError